• Skip to primary navigation

 • Oil - I use good quality olive oil to achieve the best flavor.

-• Spices - I prefer adding allspice, cinnamon, cumin, salt, black pepper, and sumac to the chicken marinade.
+• Mixture of spices - I prefer adding allspice, cinnamon, cumin, salt, black pepper, and sumac to the chicken marinade.

 • Garlic - It is a great flavoring for marinating the chicken.
 You can turn it into a paste with a mortar and pestle or grate it with a Microplane.